List of foreign electoral interventions: 2012 election (by United States)

 In April 2012, Rudy Giuliani lobbied for Aleksandar Vučić in his candidacy for mayor of Belgrade.
 The US Embassy to Serbia released a statement saying that Giuliani's appearance did not represent the United States endorsing any candidate in Serbia's parliamentary upcoming election.
 Dragan Đilas, the incumbent mayor, responded to Giuliani's appearance, saying "Giuliani should not speak about Belgrade's future as a man who supported the bombing of Serbia."

-On 3 July 2012, the United States' Deputy Assistant Secretary of State, Philip Reeker, conducted undisclosed discussions with Mlađan Dinkić of the URS party in his first day there.
+On 3 July 2012, the United States' deputy assistant secretary of state, Philip Reeker, conducted undisclosed discussions with Mlađan Dinkić of the URS party in his first day there.
 When a journalist from B92 asked him what his mission in Serbia was, he replied that he was visiting "because Belgrade is a beautiful city".
 Subsequently, URS joined the ruling coalition in the Serbian parliament.
 At the time, Blic published a series of stories from anonymous diplomatic sources, correctly predicting a coalition with URS and SNS, asserting that Reeker's meetings in Belgrade were intended to ensure that the new ruling coalition involve parties which guarantee the continuation of the Belgrade–Pristina negotiations.
 Additionally, Blic reported that Vučić was against SPS members leading both the BIA and the Ministry of Internal Affairs, and asserted that the United States was in agreement with Vučić in disapproval of SPS controlling both state agencies.

 Singapore

-2025 election
+2025 general election

-In a lead-up to the election, government passed two laws, Foreign Interference (Countermeasures) Act 2021 in October 2021, and Foreign Interference (Countermeasures) Regulations 2023 in December 2023, in order to mitigate foreign interference, and Elections Department (ELC) enacting rules to discourage such actions that are considered as "negative campaigning".
-Foreign interference has become a flashpoint in the election where on 25 April 2025, Infocomm Media Development Authority (IMDA) ordered Meta Platforms, to restrict Singaporeans' access to social media posts by foreign nationals, notably those of Malaysian Islamic Party (PAS) such as national treasurer Iskandar Abdul Samad, who had expressed support for Workers' Party (WP) MP Faisal Manap which was later debunked; Selangor youth chief Mohamed Sukri Omar who criticized Malay-Muslim MPs for failing to represent Muslim interests; and Zulfikar bin Mohamad Shariff, an Australian citizen who renounced his Singapore citizenship in 2020.
-Several parties including WP and the incumbent governing People's Action Party (PAP) had responded about the risks of voting along religious lines and has to be separate from politics.
+Prior to the election, the Government of Singapore passed two laws mitigating foreign interference; they were the Foreign Interference (Countermeasures) Act 2021 (FICA), passed in October 2021, and the Foreign Interference (Countermeasures) Regulations 2023, passed in December 2023.
+At the same time, the Elections Department (ELD) enacted rules to discourage such actions, which it considered "negative campaigning".

+During the election, foreign interference became a flashpoint in the election.
+On 25 April 2025, the Infocomm Media Development Authority (IMDA) ordered Meta to restrict Singaporeans' access to social media posts by three foreign nationals.
+The foreign nationals were Iskandar Abdul Samad, national treasurer of the Malaysian Islamic Party (PAS), (Note: Malay: Parti Islam Se-Malaysia) who had expressed support for Faisal Manap, an incumbent Member of Parliament (MP) for the opposition Workers' Party (WP), Mohamed Sukri Omar, the party's youth chief in Selangor, who criticised Singaporean Malay–Muslim MPs and accused them of failing to represent Muslim interests, and Zulfikar bin Mohamad Shariff, an Australian citizen who renounced his Singapore citizenship in 2020, having been previously detained under the Internal Security Act (ISA).
+Several parties, including the WP and the governing People's Action Party (PAP), talked about the risks of voting along religious lines, saying that religion needed to be separate from politics.

+South Africa

+2024 election (by Russia and China)

+Foreign-sponsored disinformation campaigns, primarily by entities linked to Russia and China, targeted the 2024 South African general election.
+These campaigns employed coordinated social-media operations, misinformation and propaganda, and attempted use of generative-AI content to influence public opinion, sow distrust and polarize communities.